Episode 44

 Transcript

 Mickey Kennedy founded E releases 25 years ago to help small businesses, authors and startups increase their visibility and credibility through press release distribution.
+He lives in the Baltimore area.
+Hello, Mickey.
+Welcome to the Business Super Fans podcast show.
+We're excited to have you on the show.

 We look forward to learning a little bit more about E Releases.